...Highlights: shark action, whales, turtles, great macro life/ marine diversity, schooling fish & big pelagics...

 These coastlines include Big Rock Market, Giles Quarter, Greer Gut, David's Dropoff and Hole in the Corner.
 Typically, dive sites in this area feature coral-encrusted boulders, hardy patches of elkhorn corals, and reefs dotted with mushroom-shaped star corals, their bases eroding by boring clams and sponges.
 Around the big rocks of the shallows you may be able to spot the quite uncommon but distinctive high hat (Equetus acuminatus).
 Other creatures worthy of note on this side of the island are mahogany snappers, scaly-tailed mantis shrimp, and wire (whip) coral playing host to delightful little wire coral shrimp.

 You can dive here all year round but the most popular time to visit is during the dry period of December through May.
 Sea temperatures peak at 84F/29°C in September and October and a low of 79F/26°C from January to March .
 A 3 mm full length wetsuit is the preferred exposure suit Visibility is best during the winter months at 80-150 ft/25-45m, and can drop to 80-150 ft/18-30m in the summer.
 Currents are usually gentle but there can be moderate currents at the sea mounts along the west coast.
 There can be swells around Saba during rains but they usually pass pretty quickly and leave a calm sea.
+The "Christmas Winds" of November and December can cause some swells, but the island is less effected by the phenomena than other Caribbean islands.
 Whales can often be heard underwater and seen breaching during the winter.

 Review our map below showing Saba's location in the world.